Analysis of the famous blunder “Michelson-Morley experiment”

 “The small displacements -0.004 and -0.015 are simply errors of experiment.”
 (Michelson, 1881).

-Michelson’s conclusion was:
+Michelson’s conclusion was as follows:

 “The interpretation of these results is that there is no displacement of the interference bands… The result of the hypothesis of a stationary ether is thus shown to be incorrect, and the necessary conclusion follows that the hypothesis is erroneous.”
 (Michelson, 1881).